Learn About Nautical Miles vs. Statute Miles

-The Nautical Mile, as a unit of measurement, was first defined as an international standard in Monaco in 1929 at the First International Extraordinary Hydrographic Conference.
+The Nautical Mile, as a unit of measurement, was first defined as an international standard in Monaco, at the First International Extraordinary Hydrographic Conference in 1929.
 Prior to that, there was no international standard for measuring distances either while traveling in water or, or more importantly, over water.

 Nautical Miles Versus Statute Miles

-And, unless you are just getting started, you are familiar with the term VFR which stands for Visual Flight Rules.
-The VFR weather minimum boils down to the rationale for needing greater visibility (and more distance from clouds) when flying above 10,000MSL (or, "mean sea level," which measures aviation altitude) because pilots need more time to see (and avoid) aircraft that may pop in and out of clouds.
+The VFR weather minimum boils down to the rationale of needing greater visibility and more distance from clouds when flying above 10,000MSL (otherwise know as "mean sea level," which measures aviation altitude.)
+This minimum exists because pilots need more time to see and avoid other aircraft while traveling in and out of clouds.

 Cloud Clearance is Another Exception

-Another exception to the rule that the nautical mile is the iron-clad universal measure and is the measurement regarding cloud clearance, that also employs statute miles (SM) rather than nautical miles (NM).
-A precise cloud clearance requirement is necessary because it's hard to know if that scene out of the hanger door measures up with true meteorological conditions, or, if the scene out of a pilot's windscreen measures up, for that matter.
+Another exception to the iron-clad universality of the nautical mile's use in aviation is measurement regarding cloud clearance.
+Cloud clearance measurements employ statute miles rather than nautical miles.
+A precise cloud clearance requirement is necessary because it's hard to know if the visual out the hangar door window is accurate with variable meteorological conditions.

-Nevertheless, here are the definitions of both nautical miles and statute miles, along with a few easy conversions.
+Below are the definitions of both nautical miles and statute miles, along with a few easy conversions:

 - 1 SM = 1,609 meters